 If this stove is not properly installed, a house fire may result.
 For your safety, follow the installation instructions.
 Contact local building or fire officials about restrictions and installation inspection requirements in your area.

-Meets the Environmental Protection Agency's 2020 Particulate Emission Standards (Crib Wood).
+Agency's 2020 Particulate Emission Standards (Crib Wood).

 OPERATING AND INSTALLATION INSTRUCTIONS